Geri Spotlight: Shreya Kapoor and Christine Cassel

 What is a professional goal you would like to accomplish by the end of this year?

-Shreya’s main professional goal this year is to raise greater awareness for the Bridging Divides project.
+Shreya’s main professional goal this year is to build strong team dynamics both within and outside the CLC.

 More about Shreya